 You can see plenty of lists comparing flagship universities without any attempt to reference how the schools were selected.
 It’s kinda like everyone just assumes you know.
 Gary Olson at The Chronicle of Higher Education offers the following definition:

 While the criteria used to determine flagship status will vary from state to state, typically a state’s flagship is its land-grant institution.
 It is likely to be the university with the highest research profile and the most doctoral programs.
 It may house the state’s medical school, law school, or both.
 And it may be the largest and best endowed university in the state.
 Membership in the prestigious Association of American Universities may be yet another factor, and NCAA Division I athletics is a must.

-The claim that the only “must” in the definition is NCAA Division 1 athletics may be more revealing about the value of flagship status then intended.
+The claim that the only “must” in the definition is NCAA Division 1 athletics may be more revealing about the value of flagship status than intended.

 Depending on the definition, the flagship doesn’t have to be just one university.
 In Texas, both the University of Texas and Texas A&M are consider flagship universities and there is a push to elevate more universities to “flagship” status.
-However, the College Board appears to only recognize one flagship per state and in Texas that’s the University of Texas.
+However, generally the term “flagship” is meant to designate one and most lists will include only one flagship university per state.
+In Texas, that’s the University of Texas.

 While there generally isn’t any official designation, there has been at least one case of official “undesignation.”
 The Idaho State Board of Education removed the word “flagship” as part of the University of Idaho’s mission because members felt it was unfair to other state universities.